Hamzablm/blog/_posts/2020-06-07-test-slices-in-spring-boot.md

 ## Wrap Up

 In this blog, I've discussed the most widely-used test slices.
 Note that I didn't cover them all.
 If you want to check others checkout this [link](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-test-autoconfigure/src/main/java/org/springframework/boot/test/autoconfigure).
+And as usual you can find these code snippets the [github repo](https://github.com/Hamzablm/test-slices).

 If you have any feedback about my blogs.
 Please, don't hesitate to reach out to me or just say a "hello" on twitter: [@HamzaLovesJava](https://twitter.com/HamzaLovesJava)